Red Hill Rocks

 From near the Bluestone Heath Road looking southwest over Gaumer Hill to Flint Hill.

-From here, continuing south, it is interesting to see how the band of Roach Stone gradually becomes more evident in the landscape.
+From here, continuing south, it is interesting to see how the afore mentioned band of Roach Stone gradually becomes more evident in the landscape.
 South of Cawkwell Hill the prominent outlier from the chalk escarpment that is Gaumer Hill has a cap of chalk, which has been quarried in the past, the slopes are of Carstone but the base is Roach Stone, which connects it to the main scarp slope as a col. Just a kilometre to the south is another distinctive freestanding hill.
 This is the long narrow form of Park Hill and is capped by Carstone but its slopes are Roach Stone.
 Another couple of kilometres south the high ground on which the hamlet of Fulletby stands is Roach Ridge and as its name implies its highest part is made up almost entirely of Roach Stone with only a small cap of Carstone.
 From here is a fine view back north over the previously described hills together with Flint Hill,* to the west, and all the way back to Red Hill.
 Together these are known collectively as the Gartree Hills and continue north to Donington on Bain whose northern edge is also the northern border of Gartree Wapentake.
 See Gartree Hills post.

 From Roach Ridge, just north of Fulletby, looking north back to Red Hill with Park Hill in the middle distance.